-Other than formative pruning for those Acers which go on to make large shrubs or trees, the Acers and Japanese Maples in particular are best left alone.
-The main exception to this non pruning is the removal of dead and dying branches which have succumbed to the cold in the previous winter.
+Other than formative pruning for those Acers which go on to make large shrubs or trees, the Acers and Japanese Maples, in particular, are best left alone.
+The main exception to this non pruning is the removal of dead and dying branches that have succumbed to the cold in the previous winter.

 If Acers – or Maples – are planted in the right position, and do not suffer overcrowding from other shrubs, then the least done by way of pruning the better.
 The problem with positioning Acers is the fact that most are bought as relatively small shrubs, with a general habit of slow growth, so planting in the ‘right’ position often means gaps to be filled around the newly acquired plant.
 Even those bought with the intention of being ‘specimens’ somehow seem to need the protection of a few small shrubs – or simply a covering up of the bare earthy around.
 Being reluctant as we are to remove these ‘sheltering’ shrubs once they have grown and turned into smothering rather than sheltering, the Acer suffers, and the secateurs are seen as the only answer.